English folk and traditional music on the Internet

 Indexes

 VWML Online contains a number of the Vaughan Williams Memorial Library's indexes to manuscript collections (Cecil Sharp, Ralph Vaughan Williams, Maud Karpeles, Lucy Broadwood, the Hammond bothers, Francis Collinson, George Gardiner, and Percy Grainger).
-Also on this site is the Roud Folk Song Index, which is Steve Roud's indispensable database of 143,000 references to songs that have been collected from oral tradition in the English language from all over the world.
+Also on this site is the Roud Folk Song Index, which is Steve Roud's indispensable database of over 191,000 references to songs that have been collected from oral tradition in the English language from all over the world.
+Likewise available is the Roud Broadside Index.
+The Roud indexes now have an associated discussion list RoudIndexes.

 Robert B. Waltz and David G. Engle of California State University, Fresno have compiled The Traditional Ballad Index: An Annotated Bibliography of the Folk Songs of the English-Speaking World.
 Bruce Olson's Roots of Folk: Old English, Scots, and Irish Songs and Tunes has links to collections of tunes and of texts of broadside ballads.
 Cathy Lynn Preston has a "Working" KWIC Concordance to Francis James Child's The English and Scottish Popular Ballads (1882-1898)

-The Plymouth Library Service's Plymouth Song Index is an "index of over 60,000 song titles in nearly 2,000 songbooks": it is not restricted to folksong, but includes many folksong collections (the Library houses a Baring-Gould collection).
+The Plymouth Library Service's Plymouth Song Index -- an "index of over 60,000 song titles in nearly 2,000 songbooks" -- is not restricted to folksong, but includes many folksong collections (the Library houses a Baring-Gould collection).
+The index is no longer accessible directly but the contents can be found by searching the library's online catalogue.

 Song, tune and dance collections